dmachard/dnstap-dashboard/README.md

 pip install dnstop
 ```

-After installation, you can execute the `dnstop` to start-it.
+After installation, you can execute the binary `./dnstop` to start-it.
 Prefer to install dnstop on the same machine of your dnstap receiver.

 ![dnstop](/dnstop.png)